 Yes we have a simple plain Java class where we have the implementation of the webservice.
 The cursor is blinking at the WE ARE HERE block and this is where we feel home.
 More or less any Java Developers have implemented webservices using a stack such as: Apache AXIS, Apache CXF or some other quite popular framework.
-They all allow the developer to be in control and you must unlearn what you have learned Master Yoda, Star Wars IV implement the code logic as plain Java code.
+They all allow the developer to be in control and implement the code logic as plain Java code.
 Camel of course doesn't enforce this to be any different.
 Okay the boss told us to implement the solution from the figure in the Introduction page and we are now ready to code.